• Colorado Mountain Club

 Ascending Hikes Section

-Ascending Hikes Section AHS helps members improve their personal hiking speed, strength, and stamina.
-No cost or big commitment.
+Ascending Hikes Section AHS coaches members to improve their personal hiking skills, speed, strength, and stamina.
+No cost or commitment.
 You can jump in or out anytime since all AHS hikes are posted as regular trips on the calendar.
 If you have questions after reading these materials, write CMCAscendingHikes@gmail.com. https://www.cmc.org/groups-sections/special-interest-sections/ascending-hikes https://www.cmc.org/groups-sections/special-interest-sections/ascending-hikes/@@download/image/P1078526 3.jpg

 Ascending Hikes Section

-AHS helps members improve their personal hiking speed, strength, and stamina.
-No cost or big commitment.
+AHS coaches members to improve their personal hiking skills, speed, strength, and stamina.
+No cost or commitment.
 You can jump in or out anytime since all AHS hikes are posted as regular trips on the calendar.
 If you have questions after reading these materials, write CMCAscendingHikes@gmail.com.

-For members, the overall experience is expected to be self-guided, and we hope you take advantage of the entire CMC trip calendar.
-Members are encouraged to choose hikes based on their own on-going self-assessment.
-A typical member chooses comfortable hikes to start and then gradually progresses in trip length, highest elevation, and difficulty.
-If you are consistent, you should be ready to tackle major new challenges by the end of summer.
+For members, the overall experience is expected to be self-guided, so we hope you take advantage of the entire CMC trip calendar.
+A typical member chooses comfortable hikes to start and then gradually progresses in trip length, highest elevation reached, moving speed, and difficulty.
+If you are consistent, you will be ready to tackle major new challenges by the end of summer.

 Read the Guide.
-We have prepared a 2023 Guide To Ascending Hikes.
-It is all about hiking pace in the CMC, which relates to the fitness you are trying to achieve.
+We have prepared a 2025 Member Guide To Ascending Hikes.
+It is all about hiking skills, technique, and pace in the CMC, which relates to the fitness you are trying to achieve.

-How to Sign Up For an Ascending Hike.
-To sign up for an Ascending Hike, visit the CMC start page and click “Find Trips.”
-In the left sidebar, scroll down to “Sections.”
+How to Sign Up For an Ascending Hike Roster.
+Make sure your profile shows you registered for instant notice of AHS trips and newsletters.
+That way you can sign up immediately or you can be ready to sign up when the trip opens for registration.
+You also can visit the CMC start page, click “Find Trips” in the left sidebar,and scroll down to “Sections.”
 Check “Ascending Hikes.”
 (Note: if no Ascending Hikes are calendared, the section name will not appear.)
-The trips are mostly held Friday, Saturday, and Sunday, from May through September.
 Don’t see an Ascending Hike–labeled trip that fits your schedule?
 Search for any hikes offered at the difficulty rating and date you want.

 Tags: Hiking, Ascending HIkes